 Born in Natchez, Mississippi in 1953, O'Neal moved North at age 20 and took odd jobs in Chicago and Philadelphia during the day, while singing in a number of bands at night.
 He ultimately would up in Minneapolis and became the lead singer of the group Flyte Tyme, which also included future stars Jam, Lewis and Jesse Johnson (of course, Jam and Lewis later named their famed production company Flyte Tyme).
-The emergence of singer Morris Day combined with personal issues led to O'Neal's dismissal from the group when it was renamed the Time and was mentored to success by Prince.
+The emergence of singer Morris Day combined with personal issues between O'Neal and the group's new mentor, Prince, led to O'Neal's dismissal from the group just as it was ascending to stardom under the new moniker, The Time.

-O'Neal hit his personal peak on his second Tabu album, Hearsay, a monster disc that included his biggest solo hit, the jumpy dance number "Fake," as well as the hits "Criticize" and the duet with Cherelle "Never Knew Love Like This."
-O'Neal followed in 1988 with a relatively unsuccessful Christmas album, but shot back to the top of the Soul charts in 1991 with All True Man, which yielded big hits with the title cut and "What's This Thing Called Love."
+As the money started rolling in for O'Neal, so did the problems, including a drug dependency.
+Forced to go to rehab by Jam and Lewis before they would record a follow up album, O'Neal got back on the right track in time to record a classic.
+His second Tabu album, Hearsay, was a monster that included his biggest solo hit, the jumpy dance number "Fake," as well as the top ten charters "Criticize" and the duet with Cherelle "Never Knew Love Like This."
+O'Neal followed in 1988 with a relatively unsuccessful Christmas album, even as his drug problems again increased.
+Friction between O'Neal and Jam/Lewis intensified, but they were able to record one more album together, the excellent 1991 disc All True Man, which yielded big hits with the title cut and "What's This Thing Called Love."

 O'Neal parted ways with Jam and Lewis for 1993's Love Makes No Sense, and the fallout was swift, as the album failed to hit the top 10 or yield a significant single.
-He then left Tabu for Motown, but languished for three years with nothing from his recording sessions being released by the label.
+Stories about his drug use certainly hurt his career, but when Avant became the head of Motown, he signed O'Neal for a comeback album.
+Unfortunately, the Motown recording sessions languished, and were never released by the label.

-While O'Neal's popularity in the US waned, he continued to have a solid following in the UK, where he spent much of the next several years touring.
-That also led him to sign with EMI's UK division for 1997's Lovers Again (later released in the US on the independent Ichiban label).
-He then dropped from sight for several years before independently releasing Saga of a Married Man in 2002.
-He subsequently issued a live album in Europe titled Live at the Hammersmith Apollo.
+While O'Neal's popularity in the US waned, he continued to have a solid following in the UK, and he moved to Europe for nearly a decade and a half, touring regularly.
+He signed with EMI's UK division for 1997's Lovers Again (later released in the US on the independent Ichiban label), and five years later independently released Saga of a Married Man.
+His popularity as a touring artist in Europe was captured in the Live at the Hammersmith Apollodisc.

-In 2010, after an eight year absence from the studio, O'Neal issued Five Questions the New Journey on the CC Entertainment label.
+In 2010, after an eight year absence from the studio, O'Neal returned to Minneapolis and issued Five Questions the New Journey on the CC Entertainment label.
 Working with longtime musical director Billy Osborne, O'Neal recorded a good combination of new material and some remakes very much in the Minneapolis R&B style of his biggest hits.

 by Chris Rizik